|

 day.

-A 30 years old lady, P2+0 was admitted at North Bengal Medical College on 3.5.2009
+para 2+0 was admitted at North Bengal Medical College Hospital (NBMCH)

 as a referred case from a peripheral hospital where an Emergency caesarean

-Section was done at term with a previous Caesarean section and severe Pregnancy
+Section was done at term two days earlier, indicated as a result of a previous

-revealed during cesarean section, while repairing the uterine wound the needle
+during cesarean section, the needle

 completed the operation and referred her to NBMCH.
-On admission her general
+On admission, her general

-mm Hg..
+mm Hg.
 The relatives were very much anxious and concerned about the retained

 needle in the abdomen.
 Her general condition was improved by transfusing 4 units